Gitgit Waterfall, conveniently located in the North of Bali, is one of the most beautiful natural attractions on the island.

-The walk to the falls is relatively easy as there are wooden boardwalks over a small gorges and small streams.
-The route down to the waterfall is a only around a 10 minute walk with a few steps, but the track is signposted and easily to follow.
+The walk to the falls is relatively easy as there are wooden boardwalks over small gorges and small streams.
+The route down to the waterfall is only around a 10-minute walk with a few steps, but the track is signposted and easy to follow.
 The terrain is a little bumpy in sections, but the walk is short and under cover of shade.

 To get to Gitgit Waterfall, travel around 70kms from Denpasar to Gitgit Village, Sukasada District.
 The entrance fee is between 10,000 – 20,000 IDR and visitors are welcome to swim at the base of the falls.